Five ideas to reconnect you to your message

-In this piece, Invisible Grail’s Louise Clifton draws on our own approach to facilitating original writing to suggest practical ways to overcome writer’s block.
+Invisible Grail’s Louise Clifton draws on our own approach to facilitating original writing and suggests five ways to overcome writer’s block.

-Writing is one of the essential ways we communicate and connect with each other; it permeates decision-making, shapes how we feel and think about the subject in question, and at its best can encourage us to act.
+Writing is essential to how we connect with one another: it permeates decision-making, shapes how we feel and think about the subject in question, it can make us smile, help us form alliances and when we get it right it moves us to act.

-From a simple email, to writing to attract students, drafting research proposals or funding bids, or creating strategies that need to be understood and disseminated, the ability of our messages to inspire and motivate our readers is significant.
+From a simple email, to writing to attract students, drafting research proposals or funding bids, or creating strategies that need to be understood and championed, the responsibility of our messages to inspire and motivate our readers is profound.

 Distil and distil again

-An oldie but a goodie.
-Pick one key word from what you want to write about.
+Pick a key word from what you’re writing about.
 Once you have your word, simply write.
 Write whatever comes to mind.
 Let your pen or cursor go in whichever round-about, leaping, lunging direction it pleases.
-The only rule to this exercise is to keep the pen on your paper, or your fingers on the keyboard.
-Keep going for about five minutes (you’ll be astonished at how quickly this goes.)
+The only rule is to keep your pen on paper, or your fingers on the keyboard.
+Keep going for five minutes (you’ll be surprised at how quickly this goes.)

-The point of this exercise is to free your mind and your words from the grasps of boredom, repetitiveness and perceived boundaries about what you need to say and how you need to say it.
+The point is to free your mind and your words from the grasps of boredom, repetitiveness and perceived boundaries about what you need to say and how you need to say it.
 This is your chance to let go, so enjoy it!

 Don’t start at Go

-The hardest place to start is at the beginning.
-So much hinges on those first few words, because it’s here where you can often win or lose people.
-In reality that might not be true, but we often put this pressure here regardless.
-So consider this your prompt to begin elsewhere.
+The hardest place to start is at the beginning, so much hinges on those first few words.
+So begin elsewhere.
 Start with exactly what you want to say, and build your message from here, layering upwards and digging downwards.

 When you have the filling, you can be more playful with how you want to top and tail your writing.
 It’s time to stop looking at the water and jump straight in.